AdobeDocs/experience-manager-cloud-service.en/help/assets/collections.md

 ## View collections{#view-collections}

 Navigate to the **[!UICONTROL Collections]** tab.
-To view the list of assets available in a collection, click the collection name. <br> Click the asset that you need to view within a collection. [!DNL Content module of Adobe GenStudio] displays the detailed view for the asset.
+To view the list of assets available in a collection, click the collection name. <br> Click the asset that you need to view within a collection. [!DNL Content Hub] displays the detailed view for the asset.
 [See asset details](#asset-properties#properties-ui).

 <!--
 ![Asset details](assets/view-collection.jpg)